p4lang/p4factory/README.md

 Towards a better behavioral model: bmv2
 ========

-We are currently working on a new version of the behavioral model, written in C++.
+We have released a new version of the behavioral model, written in C++.
 Some targets already support this new model -in addition to the original version, p4c-behavioral.
 If you see a target with a bmv2 directory, it means the new model is supported and you can try it out!

 The new model splits the switch logic and the auto-generated PD API (drivers) into 2 different processes.